altoo-ag/akka-kryo-serialization/README.md

 akka-kryo-serialization - kryo-based serializers for Akka
 =====================================================================

-This library provides a custom kryo-based serializer for Akka.
+This library provides custom Kryo-based serializers for Akka.
 It can be used for more efficient akka actor's remoting.
+Alternatively, it can be used for a general purpose Kryo-based serialization of such Scala types like Option, Tuple, Enumeration and most of Scala's collection types

 Features
 --------